Sohm14/chat-pdf/README.md

 4. OpenAI API

 ## Configuration
-Create a .env file in the project root and add your API key:
+Create a .env file in the project root and add your OpenAI API key obtained from the OpenAI website:
 ```bash
 OPENAI_API_KEY=your-api-key-goes-here